 This Colorado Springs school does not run on a semester system like most colleges.
 Instead they take one class that lasts three and a half weeks, with four and a half day blocks in between courses for a break.
 The school also encourages volunteer activities and fostering faculty-student relationships outside of the classroom

-A lesser known Los Angeles college, it is known for a diverse undergraduate student body.
-Freshman are required to live on campus, but they’re also allowed to have cars.
-Furthermore, the campus has been featured in a number of known films including Clueless and Jurassic Park III.
+Though lesser-known, this college resides in Los Angeles.
+The school prides itself upon a diverse undergraduate student body.
+Freshman must live on campus, but are also permitted cars.
+Furthermore, the campus features in a number of known films including Clueless and Jurassic Park III.

-Soka is founded on Buddhist principles, but it’s not religiously affiliated.
-Students at this Aliso Viejo, CA school are required to study a language and study abroad to a country that speaks that language.
+Soka was originally founded on Buddhist principles, but it’s not religiously affiliated.
+Students at this Aliso Viejo, CA school must study a language and study abroad to a country that speaks that language.
 This program is included in the college tuition.
 Plus, 96% of classes have fewer than 20 students, making it a great option for those who want individualized attention.